FlowFuse/website/src/blog/2024/07/building-on-flowfuse-devices.md

 ![Diagram showing the architecture of a "Device Monitoring" use case in an automotive plant.](./images/device-monitoring-architecture.png){data-zoomable}
 _Diagram showing an example architecture of a "Device Monitoring" use case in an automotive plant._

+- **Laser Welding Machine:** Here we have a small system built around a single piece of laser welding hardware.
+The hardware is connected to a PLC via local network, and the PLC is connected to a local server.
+Each component here can have Node-RED installed, managed by FlowFuse and accessible via the Device Agent.
+Node-RED would enable extraction of data from the hardware, and provide a local, bespoke, Dashboard on a nearby PC for monitoring the hardware.
 - **Body Shop:** Here we have several piece of machinery, each with the "FlowFuse Device Agent" installed.
 This allows us to manage the Node-RED deployments on these machines remotely from FlowFuse, and easily extract data from the machines for analysis.
 - **Plant:** We have multiple servers running at the Planet-level, generally one for each "Shop", each with their own Device Agent installed, again for easy remote management and deployment of Node-RED, e.g. Dashboards that provide a single HMI for monitoring hardware across a full shop.
 Here, we also have our instance of FlowFuse.
 This is the central point for managing all of our Node-RED deployments across the factory floor.
 - **Company IT Dept:** The general IT department of the company would provide multiple servers and services, accessible to a range of departments and the plant.
 Node-RED could act as a bridge between the Plant and the Company IT Dept, allowing us to easily extract data from the Plant and send it to the Company IT Dept, and vice-versa.